The Development of Autonomous Generative AI Agents

 • That's why human oversight is still super important.
 Even the best ai agent still needs a human in the loop to double-check its work and catch any errors.

 And it's not just about catching mistakes; it's about learning from them, too.
 Getting human experts involved helps the ai agents learn, and that can move things forward.
+This learning can happen through various mechanisms: human experts can provide feedback on agent actions, correct errors, label data for retraining, or even guide the agent's decision-making process during complex scenarios.
+This iterative feedback loop is crucial for improving agent performance and reliability over time.

 Then there's the whole data thing. ai agents need access to tons of data to do their jobs effectively.
 But that data is often sensitive, and needs protection.